Cover Girl (G.I. Joe)

 Cover Girl is a fictional character from the G.I.
 Joe: A Real American Hero toyline, comic books and animated series.
 She is a tank jockey for the G.I.
 Joe Team, specializing in the Wolverine missile tank, and debuted in 1983 on the same team.
+She is portrayed by Karolína Kurková in the 2009 live-action film G.I.
+Joe: The Rise of Cobra.

 Profile

 Her real name is Courtney A. Krieger, and she was born in Peoria, Illinois.
 Her primary military specialty is armor and her secondary military specialty is AFV (Armored Fighting Vehicle) mechanic.

 Prior to joining G.I.
 Joe, Cover Girl was a highly successful fashion model in Chicago and New York and graced the covers of countless magazines.
 She eventually found the world of modeling unfulfilling and joined the army to seek out new challenges in life.
 In order to prove that she was not just a pretty face, she attended Armor School at Fort Knox as well as related tech schools.
 Cover Girl is proficient in diesel mechanics & gas turbine technology.
 She is also a qualified expert with the LAW (Light Anti-Armor Weapon) rocket, Dragon AT (Anti-Tank) missile, M-16 and the M1911A1 Auto Pistol.

 Though her specialty was primarily armor based, Cover Girl was eventually called upon to use her expertise in makeup and stagecraft for undercover and intelligence-gathering operations.
 She resented assignments that took advantage of her natural beauty, but eventually expanded her knowledge of undercover work at Fort Huachuca Military Intelligence School.
 This increased the scope of her skill set as a capable field agent for the G.I.
 Joe Team.